 Autonomous/Self-Driving Cars In Las Vegas

-Approximately, 92% of all car crashes are due to human error, such as fatigue, cell phone distraction, and or alcohol or drug use.
-For these reasons, many experts feel that self-driving cars will make car travel safer.
+Approximately 92% of all car crashes are due to human error, such as fatigue, cell phone distraction, and alcohol or drug use.
+For these reasons, many experts believe self-driving cars will make car travel safer.
 While we are still a long way away from being able to use fully autonomous cars, there are many levels of driver assistance.

 The Society of Automotive Engineers has classified different levels of autonomous or self-driving cars.

 Level 0 means that the car has no autonomous features.
 Think of a classic car.

 Level 1 cars can handle one task at a time, like automatic braking.
 If there is more than one system, such as assisted steering and speed control, they do not communicate with one another.

 Level 2 cars have at least two autonomous functions: lane-centering technology and advanced cruise control.

 Level 3 cars can handle “dynamic driving tasks” but may still need intervention.

 Level 4 cars are officially driverless in specific environments, and they can be programmed to drive to a predetermined destination, but the driver can intervene if he wishes.

 Level 5 cars can operate independently without any driver’s presence and can drive to a predetermined destination without any special roads.
 Currently, none of these cars operate legally in the United States.